IBM/platinum-demos/docs/300-digital-labor-boosting-sales-productivity-with-watsonx-orchestrate/demo-preparation.md

 <details markdown="1">

-<summary>3 - Update the OpenAPI file</summary>
+<summary>5 - Update the Salesforce OpenAPI file</summary>

 <inline-notification text="The OpenAPI file must be updated before it can be used to import a new skill.
-This is necessary as Orchestrate uses two attributes as the unique ID for the skill and the skill has already been imported as a team skill."></inline-notification>
+This is necessary as Orchestrate uses two attributes as the unique ID for the skill and the skill has already been imported as a team skill.
+We recommend using Microsoft VSCode editor to edit the OpenAPI file."></inline-notification>

 1. In a multi-user environment, we must provide unique values for the API.
 There are four attributes to update: **x-ibm-application-name**, **description**, **summary** and **operationId**. <br/> <img src="images/Prep-3-1.png" width="800" /><br/><br/> Add your initials and date to the four attributes. <br/><br/> Please test you can import the API as a skill before starting the demo.
 These steps are taken from the demo script and are duplicated here for convenience. <br/>